Xeus/nyu_itp_thesis/weekly_update_7.md

 * style fixes for demo based on user feedback
 * style fixes to demo
 * fixed welcome demo so it saves before doing queries
-* python script to add dummy entries, still needs some tweaking for tes… …
+* python script to add dummy entries, still needs some tweaking for testing but ok for now
 * page width fix
 * remove some fields from demo
 * .gitignore